CLASSES FOR ADULTS

 We understand that everyone learns and engages in different ways.
 At Trinity we try to have a variety of classes to interest everyone.
 Classes are typically small group formats with lively, open discussions.
 We offer Introductory classes Book Study classes, and a DVD and discussion class.
 Class length varies so check back often to see what new opportunities are coming up.

-All classes will be held on Zoom.com.
+Please note that some classes will be in person and others on Zoom.
 Please register using the links provided to receive information about connecting.
-If you need technology assistance, please contact Hannah Middlebrook who will connect you with a technology volunteer.

 Sundays, 10:00am & Tuesdays, 7:30pm | 3rd floor conference room/Zoom | with Mo.
 Cheryl Harder-Missinne

 This class is for anyone new to the Episcopal Church, those would like to learn more about our community, worship, and traditions.
 The topical classes will repeat, so that if folks miss one, they can attend when it comes around again.
 We look forward to getting to know you better as you discover more about us and how life at Trinity reflects the hospitality, traditions and love of neighbor at the heart of the Episcopal Church.
 This class will meet in the 3rd floor Lounge on Sunday mornings, or by zoom on Wednesdays.
 REGISTER NOW

 (varied days/times) The 20s/30s Group has scheduled gatherings at Mother Road Market the second Thursday of each month at 6:30 PM, for the rest of the year.
 Join us on May 11th, June 8th, July 13th, August 10th, September 14th, October 12th, November 9th, and December 14th.The group uses WhatsApp chats to stay connected and suggest ideas for getting together.
 If you would like to join them, please reach out to Emily Bibens at 918-760-4099.